koelslaw/documentation/topics/capes/README.md

 That said, there is a deploy script for each of the services that you should be able to run individually if your use case requires that.

-### Build your OS (CentOS 7.4)
+### Build your OS
-This is meant to help those who need a step-by-step build of CentOS, securing SSh, and getting ready to grab CAPES.
-If you don't need this guide, skip on down to [Get CAPES](#get-capes).
-1. Download the latest version of [CentOS Minimal](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1611.iso)
-1. Build a VM or a physical system with 4 cores, 8 GB of RAM, and a 20 GB HDD at a minimum
-    - Don't use any of the "easy install" options when setting up a VM, we're going to make some config changes in the build process
-    - I recommend removing all the things that get attached that you're not going to use (speakers, BlueTooth, USB, printer support, floppy, web camera, etc.)
-1. Fire up the VM and boot into Anaconda (the Linux install wizard)
+1. Fire up the CAPES VM you built on ESXi and boot into Anaconda (the Linux install wizard)
 1. Select your language
 1. Start at the bottom-left, `Network & Host Name`
-    - There is the `Host Name` box at the bottom of the window, you can enter a hostname here or we can do that later...in either case, `localhost` is a poor choice
+    - There is the `Host Name` box at the bottom of the window, enter the CAPES hostname from the [../platform-management.md](Platform Management) page
-    - Switch the toggle to enable your NIC
+    - Switch the toggle to enable NIC
-      - Click `Configure`
+      - Click `Configure` for your first NIC
+      - Go to `IPv4 Settings`
+        - Change the `Method` to `Manual`
+        - Click `Add`
+          - Update your IP address, network, and gateway from the [../platform-management.md](Platform Management) page
       - Go to `IPv6 Settings` and change from `Automatic` to `Ignore`
       - Click `Save`
     - Click `Done` in the top left
 1. Next the `Security Profile` in the lower right
-    - Select `DISA Stig`
+    - Select `DISA STIG`

-    *TODO* which stig does this need to be?

     - Click `Select Profile`
     - Click `Done`
 1. Next click `Installation Destination`